esteinig/sketchy/README.md

 Streaming is primarily bottlenecked by sketch queries of each read against the reference sketch, which means that prediction speeds are usually fast on smaller sketches (e.g. 10,000 genomes, ~ 100 reads/second) but for large sketches and tens of thousands of reads runtime can be excruciating.
 However, we generally do not need that many reads to make predictions.
 When using the streaming utility on a completed read set use `--reads` to stop the stream after the provided number of reads.
 Smaller reference sketches created from lineages or local collections should be sufficiently fast for online prediction on MinION / Flongle / GridION.

-The `Rust` command line interface implements two subtasks: `sketchy-rs stream` which computes sum of shared hashes and ranked sums of shared hashes by genotypes, and `predict` which uses the output to predict the genotype profile.
+The `Rust` command line interface implements two subtasks: `sketchy-rs stream` which computes sum of shared hashes and ranked sum of sums of shared hashes by genotypes, and `predict` which uses the output to predict the genotype profile.

 From stream: